 I used the 100-400mm zoom lens for all the flight shots and it proved to be the ideal lens for the purpose.
 For the static display shots, I switched to the 16-35mm zoom and made a point of getting down as low as possible.
 This allowed me to isolate (as well as possible in a restricted environment) the aircraft against the sky.
 Photographed at normal standing height, the static display shots tend to be marred by the messy background of fences, buildings, etc. In addition, the low angle just makes the aircraft look even more awesome!
 See the F-35 image above and check out the EA-18G “Growler” shot in the image gallery.

 In addition to the long and short zooms, I also carried the 24-105mm lens…..it didn’t come out of the camera bag all day!

-Please note that I will be travelling abroad again shortly, I will be travelling with a like minded group of people, it should result in some interesting photos!
-I expect that internet may be problematic and as a result I may be a little slower than usual to respond to inquiries.
+Please note that I will be travelling abroad again shortly, I will be travelling with a like-minded group of people, it should result in some interesting photos!
+I expect that the internet may be problematic and as a result, I may be a little slower than usual to respond to inquiries.
 Cheers, KD.